All about earthworms

 Environmental threats

 Intensive use of manure and acidic soil (they prefer neutral) can kill earthworms.
 Oxygen-depleted soil (such as heavy clay), drought, heavy metals (such as copper), pesticides and other chemicals, and tilling also lead to their death.
-No-till acreage can have up to 15 times the number of earthworms in a meter, according to the World Wildlife Fund for Nature.
+No-till acreage can have up to fifteen times the number of earthworms in a meter.

 More reading: